 “Probably the views.
 This building angles down the street, so if you’re standing in your room, you can have a view looking right down Bourbon Street, which is really cool.
 I feel like all of the Signature rooms have something special to look at through the windows.
 And that’s how the original architect designed this building.”

 What else do you think guests will find exciting or interesting?

 Erin: “The rooftop pool will be a hangout, lounge area.
 It’s just neat.
 You can go out there, have a drink, socialize, and swim in an intimate setting.”

 Leslie: “And let’s face it, the location is really good.
-You’re within walking distance to everything, which is fantastic.
+You’re within walking distance to everything—beignet cafes, Jackson Square, local restaurants and so many adults-only and family-friendly things to do—which is fantastic.
 I think most people will be impressed when they pull up outside.
 And when they come inside, I think what they’re going to feel is a sense of that outside coming in, but with a more modern twist.”

-What’s your most favorite part about the New Orleans resort, Erin?
+What’s your most favorite part about New Orleans Resort, Erin?